VerdictAI

 5 questions

-Is a carbon fiber tripod worth the extra cost over aluminum?
+Is a carbon-fiber tripod worth the extra money over aluminum?

-Are budget Amazon tripods like K&F Concept and VICTIV actually usable?
+Are budget tripods like K&F Concept and Victiv good enough for a DSLR?

 Do I need a separate fluid head for video?